"I float in liquid gardens from as far away as Jupiter sulpher mines"

 "Jimi Hendrix - Voodoo Child"

 In 2009, Experience Hendrix announced plans to release a definitive box set of the "core catalogue", an ultimate "best of" collection, which is something that has never been done.
 However, it was later announced that they were planning another rarities collection along the same lines of the 2000 MCA box "The Jimi Hendrix Experience".
-Unfortunately, this is box is not quite as strong but it does have its moments and is still essential for Hendrix fanatics.
+Unfortunately, this is box is nowhere near as strong but it does have its moments.

 Disc 1 is composed of pre-Experience recordings featuring a young Hendrix as a sideman (see my Before Fame section for details).
 It is a lot of fun and a very listenable collection of mid 60s RnB.
 There's not a lot of Jimi presence here but it's interesting to hear how he worked with these various acts.